Fungrim/webhook-vector-ingest/README.md

 - Pinecone
 - Ollama

-... and the these Vector databases...
+... and these Vector databases...

 - Milvus
 - Pinecone

-... with the these transformations:
+... with these transformations:

 - HTML markup removal
 - Markdown markup removal